silverstripe/cwp/docs/en/gitlab/working-with-modules.md

 # Working with modules

-Public (or private) modules are available as separate repositories (projects) within the GitLabs.
+Public (or private) modules are available as separate repositories (projects) within the Gitlab.
 They can be included then in any other projects through Composer.
 For more information about Composer usage with SilverStripe see [Installing and Upgrading with Composer](http://doc.silverstripe.org/framework/en/installation/composer).